dhowe/RiTaV1/README.md

    b.
 Click the 'Add buildfile' button to add a buildfile in the newly added Ant panel, and navigate to RiTa/resources/build.xml

    c.
-Click to expand the 'RiTa' menu and reveal the various tasks, then double-click 'build' (or run 'ant build' from the terminal)
+Click to expand the 'RiTa' menu and reveal the various tasks, then double-click 'build' (or run ```$ cd resources && ant build``` from the Terminal)

    d.
 When the build is complete, project resources can be found in RiTa/dist